yuliskov/SmartTube/README.md

 ### Q: Can I download videos?

-A: not with SmartTubeNext
+A: not with SmartTube

 ### Q: Can updates be installed automatically?

 A: no, this is technically not possible.
 Only the preinstalled app manager (usually Google PlayStore, Amazon AppStore, etc) has the required permission.
 All other apps, incl.
-SmartTubeNext can only show open installation prompt.
+SmartTube can only show open installation prompt.
 A workaround using root would be possible, but hasn't been implemented yet.

 ### Q: Can I whitelist ads on some channels?

 A: no, this is not possible.
-SmartTubeNext does not have any code to display ads.
+SmartTube does not have any code to display ads.
 Adding this functionality would actually take time and effort, which is instead spent on adding useful features and fixing bugs.